Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 more than one client is streaming from the server concurrently.

-Then, as before, if your input device is accessible by a file name (including
+Then, as above, if your input device is accessible by a file name (including

 "stdin" for standard input), then simply replace the